Lerwey/Kali_Nethunter_kenzo/README.md

 # Is Kali NetHunter an Android ROM?

 Kali Linux NetHunter is **not** a ROM but is meant to be installed over an existing stock/factory image of Android.
 It can also be installed over some Cyanogenmod based ROMs depending on device support.
 It is heavily based on using custom kernels and only supports a select number of devices.
-We're relying on you, the community, to port your devices for the full Kali NetHunter experience.

 # Devices supported:
 Xiaomi Redmi Note 3 [kenzo]